 Instructions

-- Cut the crusts off of the bread and cut into small cubes and tip it into a mixing bowl.
+- Cut the crusts off of the bread and cut it into small cubes and tip it into a mixing bowl.

 - Using your hands squish the bread between your fingers so there are no lumps.
 Now beat in the egg.